Kristjan Raud: Family

+Recognition

-In the Spring of 1940, shortly before the Soviet occupation, a major exhibition of his works was held and the government declared it to be "Kristjan Raud Year".
+In the spring of 1940, shortly before the Soviet occupation, a major exhibition of his works was held and the government declared it to be "Kristjan Raud Year".

 A monument to him was erected under the Soviet government in 1969.
-Four years later, the (Kristjan Raud Art Award) was established by the Estonian Artists' Association in conjunction with the city of Tallinn.
-As of 2012, the prize was worth 2,240 Euros.
-From 1992 to 2011, when Estonia adopted the Euro, Raud's likeness was on the one kroon banknote.
+Four years later, the (Kristjan Raud Art Award) was established by the Estonian Artists' Association.
+As of 2012, the prize was worth 2,240 euros.

+From 1992 to 2011, when Estonia adopted the euro, Raud's likeness was on the one kroon banknote.